sales growth in 10 months

-Accent Group Limited is made up of some of footwear’s most historic and memorable brands, including Vans, Timberland, The Athlete’s Foot, Platypus, Hype DC and Sketchers.
-In Australia and New Zealand the company boasts over 430 shops across 10 different retail brands.
-Each brand has a unique customer experience fine-tuned over the years, from laid-back Vans to rebellious Dr Martens to the iconic Sperry Top-Sider.
+Accent Group Limited is made up of some of footwear’s most historic and memorable brands, including Vans, Timberland, The Athlete’s Foot, Platypus, Hype DC, and Sketchers.
+In Australia and New Zealand the company boasts over 430 stores across 10 different retail brands.
+Each brand has a unique customer experience fine-tuned over the years, from laid-back Vans to rebellious Dr. Martens to the iconic Sperry Top-Sider.
 As Accent Group embarked on a digital transformation, it was critically important to execute their digital vision with the same conviction and authenticity as their in-store experiences.

-Building on their success, The Accent Group started to rethink the role of their retail shops.
-Instead of only seeing shops as individual plug sockets, they began to think of them as distribution centres too.
-This mind shift transformed how they deliver experiences to their customers: using Magento Commerce to implement Click & Collect, customers can now pick up their product from one of 70 shops across the country.
-Since its launch in April 2017, this feature has driven up to 20 per cent of total digital sales.
-This idea was expanded to include Click & Dispatch, which delivers online orders directly to customers, driving 30-50 per cent of digital sales since its launch.
+Building on their success, The Accent Group started to rethink the role of their retail stores.
+Instead of only seeing stores as individual outlets, they began to think of them as distribution centers too.
+This mind shift transformed how they deliver experiences to their customers: using Magento Commerce to implement Click & Collect, customers can now pick up their product from one of 70 stores across the country.
+Since its launch in April 2017, this feature has driven up to 20 percent of total digital sales.
+This idea was expanded to include Click & Dispatch, which delivers online orders directly to customers, driving 30–50 percent of digital sales since its launch.
 Finally, eWave developed several key integrations to power the brand’s omnichannel strategy, including Apparel 21 ERP and Temando Fulfillment.

 The next step on The Accent Group’s digital transformation was The Athlete’s Foot, Australia’s largest retailer of athletic footwear.
-The brand operates over 130 shops across Australia, delivering a highly personalised in-store experience based on the key questions sales associates ask customers: How do they use their footwear?
+The brand operates over 130 stores across Australia, delivering a highly personalized in-store experience based on the key questions sales associates ask customers: How do they use their footwear?
 How frequently do they train?
 How far do they run?
 On what terrain do they run?